mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 Luckily, jointly compressing the example pairs and train input grids does exactly this.

- *"But wait, unsupervised generalisation happens on different distributions!"*
+ *"Doesn't unsupervised generalisation happens on different distributions"*

 No, generalisation only happens AFTER you jointly compress some part of the new distribution.
 Eg: Base LLMs are terrible chatbots.
 They only become good at chatting AFTER they are trained on chat conversations (supervised finetuning).

-**The “none of these solvers should work” problem**
+**Wait, then most ARC solvers are dead on arrival!**
-Right now, CompressARC is the only approach that actually compresses the test inputs.
+Yeah, the only approach today that compresses the test inputs is CompressARC The rest should all score 0 since they can't generalise across the distribution shift
-From an MDL perspective, **none of the other solvers should work at all!**
-The distribution shift should make them score 0

-So why do they still get a non-zero score?
-Turns out:
+Obviously, many of them do get a non-zero score.
+This is because:
 1. In some puzzles $\mathcal{f}$ is an identity transform.
 Here, MDL works
 2. Some puzzles reuse $\mathcal{f}$ from the example grids of other puzzles.
-Here too, MDL works.
+(This makes $\mathcal{f}$ a part of $X$, hence MDL works)
-3. Some approaches are designed with hardcoded augmentations, DSLs and network architectures.
+3. Some approaches are designed with hardcoded augmentations or special DSLs/architectures.

 (3) is actually very problematic.
-It works by either hardcoding $\mathcal{f}$ into the model or expanding $X$ into a superset of $\mathcal{f}(X)$, which allows MDL to apply again.
-However such human intervention is anti-bitter lesson, is not scalable and goes against the spirit of the benchmark.
+Special architectures/DSLs  essentially bake $\mathcal{f}$ into the model itself.
+Augmentations expand $X$, making it a superset of $\mathcal{f}(X)$.
+Both these tricks allow MDL to apply again.

+However such human intervention is **anti-bitter lesson**.
+It is not scalable and goes against the spirit of the benchmark.
 It should not be done.

-We discuss this hardcoding below.
+We discuss this below.
 ## Human interventions
 ### Hardcoding augmentations
 Augmentations can make a lot of puzzles trivial to solve.
 We just discussed why this happens - it expands the train distribution to cover the test distribution.
 For example, a tiny NCA model immediately solves this when augmented: